RyosukeNomural/Xenium/README.md

 ## Overview
 In this tool, Xenium data is used.
 Sample data is below (https://www.10xgenomics.com/datasets/xenium-prime-ffpe-human-breast-cancer).
-The shortest vector from one gene to another gene is extracted and projected onto polar coordinates.
+This is data published by 10x genomics.The shortest vector from one gene to another gene is extracted and projected onto polar coordinates.
 Then, PCoA is used to plot peripheral genes, internally expressed genes, and extensively expressed genes.

 **※Editing in progress.**